Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Very rotating families

 \end{proof}

-We conclude on the acylindricity of the action of the quotient group on the quotient space, under some properness assumption for the action of a rotation group on the link of its apex.
+\paragraph{Acylindricity on quotients} We conclude on the acylindricity of the action of the quotient group on the quotient space, under some properness assumption for the action of a rotation group on the link of its apex.